Ryoichi2022/PyBer_Analysis/README.md

 In addition, the line chart demonstrated similar ups and downs in total fare among three city types regardless of the total fare level.

-## 3. Summary – Business recommendations
+## 3. Summary – Business Recommendations
 Based on the analysis, the following recommendations would be presented.

 ### Shift of Drivers to Rural Cities